 Sustainable Drainage Systems (SuDS) - Alleviating demand on water supplies and future flood risk

-With the population set to rise by an estimated 8.7 million in England by 2050, it is critical that enough homes are built with adequate and sustainable drainage to reduce the demand on water supplies and to reduce the risk of flooding.
-Currently, 4.48% of homes in England are at risk of flooding, with this set to rise by 129% (2.5 million homes) in 2050.
+With the population in England set to rise by an estimated 8.7 million by 2050, it is critical that enough homes are built with adequate and sustainable drainage to reduce the demand on water supplies and to reduce the risk of flooding.
+Currently around 3 million properties in England are at risk of surface water flooding, which is more than those at risk of flooding from rivers and the sea.

-It is important to think about where the rainwater that falls on your property ends up, for example, if your property or premises has a lot of impermeable paving, water will run off this and into drains rather than being absorbed into the ground, as would happen in a natural drainage system.
+It is important to think about where the rainwater that falls on your property ends up, for example, if your property or business premises has a lot of impermeable paving or roof area, water will run off this and into drains rather than being absorbed into the ground, as it would naturally.

 For more information on SuDS and the different types, please download our SuDS Booklet here.